Homemade Pie Crust Recipe

 ROLL DOUGH

-• Remove top piece of parchment.
+• Remove the top piece of parchment.
 Place your dominant hand under the dough and hold the pie plate (or quiche pan) with your other hand on top.
-Quickly flip the pie plate over in order to place the dough into the pie pan, parchment side up. (see above photos).
-Before removing parchment, press dough evenly into pie pan.
-Remove parchment and smooth dough up the sides of pie pan.
-Cut off any overhanging dough around the edges.
+Quickly flip the pie plate over so that the dough is placed into the pie pan, parchment side up (see above photos).
+Before removing the parchment, press the dough evenly into the pie pan.
+Remove the parchment and smooth the dough up the sides of the pie pan.
+Fold any overhanging dough up onto the edges of the pan to make them nice and thick.
+(If making a lattice, top, you will add the lattices at this point, then proceed to flute the edges in the next step.)

 • Flute the edges: or create whatever edge design you prefer.